thecodingcrow/martyCon/readME.md

 ### How does Marty even work

-Marty uses simple python string techniques to achieve glamorous results.
+Marty uses regex and simple python string techniques to achieve glamorous results.

 ### How to use Marty